top of page

 Many teachers enter the profession with a sense of passion, drawn to the magic of learning and the opportunity to make a difference.
 Over time, however, the demands of the job can dim that initial enthusiasm.
 Rediscovering what you love about teaching is the first step towards finding your Ikigai.

-Think back to the moments that have stayed with you—the lesson that unfolded effortlessly, the student who overcame a challenge, the quiet conversation that made all the difference.
+Think back to the moments that have stayed with you—the lesson that unfolded effortlessly, the student who finally understood a concept after weeks of struggle, the quiet conversation that made all the difference.
 These are the moments that remind you why you teach.
 By bringing more of these experiences into your day, whether through creative lesson planning, nature-based learning, or simply slowing down to be present with your students, you create space for joy to return.

 Honouring Your Strengths